 - Click Tools > Export

 - You should now see an option for Navigation Menu Items.
-Click the radio button
+Click the radio button next to it.

 - Click Download Export File